hipony/enumerate/README.md

 C++11 compatible version of `enumerate`.

-An adapter for "range-like" things whose value type is a struct with `index` and `value` members representing respectively the position and the value of the elements of the passed range.
+An adapter for "range-like" (and more) things which provides a range with a value type of struct with `index` and `value` members representing respectively the position and the value of the elements of the passed range.

 It resembles the `views::enumerate` proposal vaguely, but not based on C++20 ranges.